 Imagination is a powerful tool that can be effective in all aspects of our daily life.
 It is the imagination that allows us to be empathetic towards people.
 This empathy can also help at work or at home.
 So. reading is a great way to improve imagination power in fact.

 We are so much busy with our daily activities and many of the tasks create stress and pressure for us in everyday life.
 Stress can affect many parts of your daily life and can also be detrimental to your overall mental health.
 If you read books and other literature help to solve problems that cause stress by allowing your mind and body to relax.
 Once you start reading a book, you will begin to focus on words and stories, not on your stress.
 Reading books over time will relieve stress, which will make you feel better mentally and physically.
 So, in the long run, you will get mental peace that is untouchable if you don’t read books.

 Its very effective function and concentrating on the written word helps to relieve your mind from anxiety and lower your blood pressure.
 In addition, book reading is a great way of sound entertainment.

-In the end, that will happen if you don’t read books is that you having little knowledge about everything.
+In the end, what will happen if you don’t read books is that you having little knowledge about everything.
 You might not be able to correlate the relations between many things happening around you in the world.
 Your thought may not get the right direction.

 What is the difference between you and an illiterate person if don’t read the books?

-The world is ever-changing in every single second and with that, the skills to survive.
+The world is ever-changing every single second and with that, the skills to survive.
 If you don’t read at one point in time your skills will be outdated, so with a view to keep updated your skills, you must read necessary books.
 Otherwise, you can not find where you are wrong and where you are right.